 - Many agencies have a high turnover of staff, with creatives frequently moving to different employers to progress their careers.
-Redundancies can be common in the advertising industry, for example, if there is an economic downturn or if the business is undergoing a difficult period.

-- communication or media studies;
+- communication or media studies

 - public relations.

-You will need to show:
+You'll need to show:

-- the ability to write good, clear copy in a variety of styles with accurate spelling and grammar;
+- the ability to write good, clear copy in a variety of styles, with accurate spelling and grammar

-- excellent teamwork, communication and interpersonal skills;
+- excellent teamwork, communication and interpersonal skills

-- logic, creativity and imagination;
+- logic, creativity and imagination

-- strong organisational skills;
+- strong organisational skills

-- self-motivation, flexibility, stamina and the ability to adapt;
+- self-motivation, flexibility, stamina and the ability to adapt

-- confidence, enthusiasm and determination;
+- confidence, enthusiasm and determination

-- accuracy and attention to detail;
+- accuracy and attention to detail

-- the resilience to accept criticism of your work;
+- the resilience to accept criticism of your work

-- commercial awareness with the ability to understand the target audience;
+- commercial awareness with the ability to understand the target audience

-- an interest in popular culture, new trends and styles;
+- an interest in popular culture, new trends and styles

-- good research skills;
+- good research skills

 - administrative, IT and proofreading skills.

-The advertising industry is extremely competitive with very few creative advertising graduates getting a job straight after graduating.
+The advertising industry is extremely competitive and very few creative advertising graduates getting a job straight after graduating.
 Occasionally, students from relevant courses are offered a work placement after exhibiting their work at their university or college end-of-year degree show.